dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ## What happens after creating or updating a Known Issue

-Knonw issues scans all builds from the last 24 hours since the issue was opened or updated with the error message provided.
-It also scans the builds that fail after the issue is created.
+Known Issues scan all builds from the last 24 hours since the issue was opened or updated with the error message provided.
+It also scans all builds that fail after the issue is created.

 Known issues analyzes both infrastructure issues (Known Issues in dotnet/arcade) and repository issues (Known Issues in the pull request’s repository).